giulio93/Big-Data-Computing/README.md

 groupByKey.
 For each key k occurring in X, it creates a key-value pair (k,w) where w is an Iterable<V> containing all values of the key-value pairs with key k in X. Hence, X.groupByKey() returns a JavaPairRDD<K,Iterable<V> object.
 The reduce phase of MapReduce can be implemented by applying flatMapToPair after groupByKey. reduceByKey.
 For each key k occurring in X, it creates a key-value pair (k,v) where v is obtained by applying an commutative and associative function f passed as a parameter (e.g., (x,y)->x+y) to all values of the key-value pairs with key k in X. Hence, X.reduceByKey(f) returns a JavaPairRDD<K,V> object.
-For Python users: all of the above methods have a Python equivalent with the same name, except for mapToPair and flatMapToPair which, in Python, become map and flatMap.

 For more details on the classes and the methods mentioned above refer to the official RDD Programming guide and, for Java users, to the JavaPairRDD api and to this guide.